danieltjader/danieltjader.github.io/README.md

 I learned and practised the following:
-- implemented HTML5 using the correct and modern syntax/elements.
+- implemented HTML5 using the correct and modern syntax/elements
 - responsive design using CSS3
 - animations using GSAP library
-- analysis of Google Lighhouse Report
+- analysis of Google Lighthouse Report
 - Git commands
 - Figma prototyping